yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 - **OCP**...Over Current Protection: When the load current gets higher than the set OCP current limit.
 - **OPP**...Over Power Protection: When the power it absorbes gets greater than the set OPP power limit.

 Pressing CTRL+L will retrieve the actual protection limits from the device and show them in the program window (top left section), provided the device is properly connected.

+If reading limits is not possible a warning is displayed.
+Same when sending limits to the device hasn't been successful or the device didn't answer as expected.
+In all error cases the values in section "Protection Limits" will stay at zero.

 **Please note:**
 Some alarms (OPP, OAH, OHP) can't be cleared via serial communication.
 In such cases the On/Off Button on the device itself must be pressed to end the alarm and get the device operational again.
 Message Boxes will tell you if that's the case.